sensei-hacker/inavwiki/Modes.md

 ### TURTLE (MC)

-Provides a means of flipping a multicopter that has "landed" upside down.
+Provides a means of flipping over a multicopter that has crash landed upside down, by using the roll or pitch sticks.

-//Description TODO//

-## AUXILIARY CONFIGURATION
+### AUXILIARY CONFIGURATION

 Spare auxiliary receiver channels can be used to enable/disable modes.
 Some modes can only be enabled this way.